hcninja/hcninja.github.io/2018/cracking_ciscos_sourcefire_licensing/index.md

 tags: ["reversing", "cisco", "security", "golang"]
 ---

 Cisco’s Sourcefire system is the IDS/IPS solution offered by this company after the acquisition of Sourcefire, including its network anomaly detection engine, Snort.
-This IPS solution is one of the more powerful systems available on the market.
+This IPS solution is one of the most powerful systems available on the market.

 The system is composed mainly by two appliances: